 2. Biometric Fingerprint Sensor With Added Security

 Lockly offers a 3D biometric fingerprint sensor that allows you to lock and unlock the smart lock easily without giving away a code or requiring a physical key.
 Lockly is an industry leader in biometric smart-lock technology and uses an optical sensor, which is better at detecting real vs. fake prints.
-The sensor is also able to connect to Wi-Fi, allowing you to receive notifications via the Lockly app if anyone tries to get in.
+The sensor is also able to connect to Wi-Fi or network, allowing you to receive notifications via the Lockly app if anyone tries to get in.
 Many smart locks use semiconductor-based technology to identify a print and unlock the door, but it’s possible to create a fake fingerprint that fools those sensors.

 Lockly’s products let you store up to 99 fingerprints in some models, and if you’re installing a few locks – especially locks on multiple rental properties, for example – you might not be looking forward to programming fingerprints into each lock.
 Lockly’s Air Transfer feature lets you do that through a Bluetooth or internet connection instead, programming one lock with your fingerprint and then connecting all those smart locks.
 At that point, you can transfer the print or other user profiles to any or all of the locks.